 How To Motivate an Employee By Raising a Salary.

 As it turns out, it is not difficult to either motivate or demotivate an employee.
 Rather the opposite – it is actually quite simple.

 Let’s start will two real-world stories.
-Jim quit from academia some time ago.
-He then decided to educate himself and requalify from experimental science to Data Science by taking online courses in programming and Machine Learning.
+Jim quit academia some time ago.
+He then decided to educate himself and retrain from experimental science to Data Science by taking online courses in programming and Machine Learning working on professional development.
 He soon found a job in a small startup in IT and quickly indulged in his new industry career.